hugo-baptista/ros2-beneutral-pps14/README.md

 uint8 status
 ```

-- To see the messages that pass through that topic, first it is needed to start the bag file's replay:
+- To see the messages that pass through that topic, first, it is needed to start the bag file's replay:
 ```
 ros2 bag play AIML_bag_191223 --topics /gps/receive -p
 ```